SciML/sciml.ai/_posts/2017-5-12-Filling_in.md

 complete in their interfaces as possible, and the existing methods which could expand were expanded.
 Time for specifics.

+### Revamped ODE and SDE Tutorials

+All of the docs have been undergoing a pretty thorough review to make sure that every feature is documented.
+But the tutorials are there to give a simple introduction.
+After having many different users provide feedback, we have revamped the ODE and SDE tutorials to more effectively drive users to writing clear and efficient code.
+If there are any concerns, please open and issue or come chat in the Gitter chatroom.
+Docs can always be improved!

-## ODEInterfaceDiffEq: Jacobians and Mass Matrices
+### ODEInterfaceDiffEq: Jacobians and Mass Matrices

 ODEInterfaceDiffEq.jl is a great interop package with its `radau` being a very fast stiff solver.
 Now the JuliaDiffEq way of defining the Jacobian and mass matrix is used by this package to speed up your calculations even more.

-## Interpolations All Around: Hermites and Linear
+### Interpolations All Around: Hermites and Linear

 This is a big update.
 For the packages which had no interpolations before yet had a cheap way to save the derivative (Sundials and DASKR), a free